MarkPearlCoZa/Blog_General/_posts/2018-06-28-Thoughts-on-Compassionate-Code.md

 I recently read a post by Johannes Brodwall titled ["Forget Clean Code, let's embrace Compassionate Code"](http://johannesbrodwall.com/2018/06/24/forget-about-clean-code-lets-embrace-compassionate-code/).
 I recommend it as a read, not because I necessarily agree with his points but because it made me think, and thinking is good!

 First off, for those not familiar with the concept of Clean Code it was popularized and promoted by Robert C Martin (aka Uncle Bob).
 When I read Johannes's post these are the key points that came across:

+### Summary of points

 * Johannes has invested a considerable amount of time in becoming technically excellent and understanding clean code
 * Early on in his career he would get upset when others did not agree with him on coding practices